 Ensuring that all your electrical equipment is safe to use is one of the main tasks an employer needs to do.
 It protects your employees and business from potential hazards.
-Testing and tagging is a process where a licensed company checks the safety of all of your portable electrical devices.
+Testing and Tagging is a process where a licensed company checks the safety of all your portable electrical devices.

-Call out fees apply for distances +25km from Sydney City
+Travel fees apply for distances greater than 25km from Sydney City

 Contact us today to make your workplace a safer environment to work in.